 IKNK Traders has an average rating of 2.7 from past students.
 Four reviews isn’t a large sample size but it’s worth reading the criticisms before deciding to sign up.

 Cameron Fous is a talented social media marketer that is earning a fortune selling products online.
-While it’s harsh to call him a scam, he does help beginners gain a good understanding of the fundamentals.
+While it would be harsh to call him a scam, he does help beginners develop a good understanding of the fundamentals.
 He needs to become more transparent and verify his trading performance to enhance his credibility.
-Nothing he teaches is revolutionary and most of the information can be found for free on the internet.
+Nothing he teaches is revolutionary and most of the information can be found on the internet for free .
 Both of his DVDs are quite pricey costing $497 each.
 They can be purchased on eBay for one-fifth of the price.